pyeventsourcing/eventsourcing/README.md

 The application class `Worlds` uses the application base class `Application` from the library's `application` module.
-The `Application` class brings together a domain model of event-sourced aggregates with persistence infrastructure that can store and retrieve the aggregate's events.
+The `Application` class brings together a domain model of event-sourced aggregates with persistence infrastructure that can store and retrieve aggregate events.
 It provides a `save()` method which is used to save aggregate events, and a `repository` which is used to reconstruct aggregates from saved events.